multiprocessio/multiprocess.io/site/blog/2022-07-25-database-integration-testing.md

 You can find the [full code on a Github Gist here](https://gist.github.com/eatonphil/78df2e2309f6804491840aeb5e40acd9).
-It's not perfect and I don't want to maintain it for others but might be a useful base for others that are interested in similar style testing.
+It's not perfect and I don't want to maintain it for others.
+But it might be a useful base for others that are interested in similar style testing.

 # Impact and next steps

-Before this in the last few weeks after we added the 14th running databases, tests were hanging in Github Actions after 45-ish minutes.
+Before this, in the last few weeks after we added the 14th running databases, tests were hanging in Github Actions after 45-ish minutes.
 Now tests are finishing reliably in under 30 minutes (10 minutes goes to setup).

-One shortcut I took in the `withDocker` implementation is putting a hacky lock in JavaScript on a single image running at a time.
-And I made this stronger still by requiring jest to run `--runInBand`, not scheduling tests onto worker processes.
+One shortcut I took in the `withDocker` implementation is putting a hack-y lock in JavaScript on a single image running at a time.
+And I made this behavior stronger by requiring jest to run one test at a time with `--runInBand`; not scheduling tests onto worker processes.
 This was to block tests from failing because a port was in use.

-This may slow down tests but it may also be possible that multiple containers running at once would cause less work to be done in the shared compute environment that is free Github Actions.
+This may be slowing down tests but it may also be possible that multiple containers running at once would cause less work to be done in the shared compute environment that is free Github Actions.
 I'm not sure.

 The way I'm thinking about trying without locks is by having the `withDocker` function pick a free port and sending it to the callback.
-This was it could schedule all tests at once without port conflicts.
-And then it without jest's `--runInBand` flag in place jest could share work across a few processes.
-I'll have to try it out to see if it improves overall test run time.
+Then it could schedule all tests at once without port conflicts.
+And then without jest's `--runInBand` flag in place jest could share work across a few processes.
+I'll have to try it out to see if it improves overall test runtime.

 #### Share